 In truth, video editing is a time-consuming and tedious task.
 The best video editing software minimizes the tedium by creating a workflow that is fast-moving and instinctive.
 Below is a list of the criteria by which we judged the best video editing software.

-The video editing software you choose should be able to import media from any device.
+Ease of Use The video editing software you choose should be able to import media from any device.
 Whether you capture your footage on a smartphone, camcorder, DSLR or any camera, importing should be quick and easy.

 The editing workflow is where you’ll spend the vast majority of your time when you’re editing your video project.
 The best video editing software makes this environment intuitive and easily accessible to newcomers.
 Media bins, timelines, storyboards and preview windows should be arranged in manner that makes the best use of the available space on your screen.

-Imagining what you want your finished product to look like is the easy part about editing video.
+Editing Tools Imagining what you want your finished product to look like is the easy part about editing video.
 The hard part is knowing which tools you need to achieve the look you want.
 Knowing how to use those tools effectively is even harder.
 Only time and practice can educate you on how best to use the tools at your disposal.

 Video editing software should come with a vast array of tools to help you achieve the look and feel you desire.
 The best video editing software makes these tools easy to understand and simplifies their functionality so they’re accessible to users of all skill levels.

-The whole point of using video editing software is so you can share your creation with an audience.
+Sharing Options The whole point of using video editing software is so you can share your creation with an audience.
 These days the most common way to do that is to upload your finished product to the internet.
 YouTube and Facebook are the most popular destinations for homemade videos.
 The best video editing software allows you to upload your creations to these services from within the program.

 The video editing software you choose should have the ability to export a finished file in any commonly used format.
 It should enable you to create discs that work in players with an optical drive, just like the movies you buy in the store.
 Furthermore, the best video editing software makes files that are compatible with mobile devices such as smartphones and tablets.

-Working in obscurity can be lonely and frustrating; sometimes it really helps to have someone there to consult and collaborate with.
+Training and Community Working in obscurity can be lonely and frustrating; sometimes it really helps to have someone there to consult and collaborate with.
 The best video editing software offers free tutorials online communities, and technical support that’s helpful and easy to find.

 Good luck out there in Storytelling land!
 Send me links to your work and remember to comment to this blog to keep the conversation robust and informative for you and others!
 Looking forward to the virtual campfires ahead!